viictorjs/Geosis-easy-packages-installer-Windows-/README.md

   - Note 1: don't change the name of any Python Wheel packages (.whl files) inside the 'Bibliotecas' folder.
 The setup.py script acts precisely on each file original name.

   - Note 2: by using this method to install the necessary packages to run Geosis you will not be getting the latest versions of each package.
-If you wish to have the most updated version of a package you should install it yourself using any method you like.
+If you wish to have the most updated version of a package you should install it yourself using any method you like (the pip command-line method is explained at http://github.com/viictorjs/Geosis).